Creating a guided interaction for a lead generation campaign

 - Click and drag from the icon to the top of the Goodbye slide

 This creates a branch between the Caller Info slide and the Goodbye slide.

 *All three slides are now connected.
 The Welcome slide is first, and indicated by a Play icon (bottom right) and the Goodbye slide is now last, as indicated by a Stop icon.
-On this and any script, slides in between will show a Link icon .
+On this and any guided interaction, slides in between will show a Link icon .

 4. Add Fields to the Slides

 For a complete list of all available fields and their descriptions, please see the section titled Fields.

 - Click on the wrench (top right, middle) to access the Welcome slide's settings

 - Click on the button on the left